You may have heard of Fartlek training in the running community.

 If you don’t have these landmarks in your vicinity, then a Fartlek run using distance or time as the markers for your intervals will be the next best option.

 How is Fartlek training different from other forms of speed training?

-There are four main types of speed training when it comes to running:
+There are three main types of speed training when it comes to running:

-- Interval training involves short, intense efforts of running with recovery intervals (such as walking or jogging).
+- Interval training.
+Interval training involves short, intense efforts of running with recovery intervals (such as walking or jogging).

-- Tempo running should feel ‘comfortably hard’ and they are run at a consistent pace which should be between 25 to 30 seconds slower than your 5k race pace.
+- Tempo running.
+Tempo running involves sustained efforts of continuous running.
+A tempo pace should feel ‘comfortably hard’ which should be between 25 to 30 seconds slower than your 5k race pace.

-- Hill sprints are great for building speed and strength.
+- Hill sprints.
+Hill sprints are great for building speed and strength.
 They involve uphill running intermixed with periods of walking or jogging back down the hill.

 Here are examples of what each speed workout could look like in your training plan:

 An interval training session could look like this:

 - 1 x 400m interval run at 80-90% of your perceived effort